SamuelKao/Power-Outage-Research/README.md

 There are various questions that we can explore when it comes to this dataset.
 Here are a few of them.

-- Which factors most heavily contribute to increasing the numbers of customers that are affected by power outage
+- Which factors most heavily contribute to increasing the duration of power outage?
 - Do different regions/states have different distributions in the number of power outages that they experience?

 - Has there been an increase in the number of power outages across the United States due to the increase of rapid urbanization?